 The context and legal basis

-The Tender Committee adopts these Tender Documents based on the Law “On the promotion of energy use from renewable sources”, No. 10., dated 26 February 2016, as amended (“Renewable Energy Law”), Law “On Electricity” No. 107 dated 27 May 2016, as amended (“Law on Electricity”), Government Decision 'On approval of the Regulation on tenders for granting the status of eligible producer' No. 690, of 11 July 2018 as amended (“Regulation on Renewable Energy Tenders”).
+The Tender Committee adopts these Tender Documents based on the Law “On the promotion of energy use from renewable sources”, No. 10., dated 26 February 2016, as amended (“Renewable Energy Law”), Law “On Electricity” No. 107 dated 27 May 2016, as amended (“Law on Electricity”), Government Decision 'On approval of the Regulation on tenders for granting the status of large eligible producer' No. 690, of 11 July 2018 as amended (“Regulation on Renewable Energy Tenders”).

 In the Tender Documents, capitalised terms used have the same meaning as in the Law on Electricity, the Renewable Energy Law and the Regulation on Renewable Energy Tenders.
 In addition, capitalised terms used in these Tender Documents have the following meaning: